Evaluation-Driven Development and Operations of LLM Agents: A Process Model and Reference Architecture: Introduction

 \section{Introduction}

-Large language models (LLMs) are large-scale, pretrained language models with tens of billions of parameters, adaptable to a wide range of downstream tasks, including question answering, summarization, and reasoning~\cite{bommasani2021opportunities}.
-Recent advancements in LLMs have led to the emergence of \emph{LLM-based agents}, commonly known as \emph{LLM agents}, which autonomously perform complex tasks (e.g., the AI Scientist~\cite{lu2024ai}).
-Unlike traditional AI/LLM systems that rely on predefined inputs and structured task execution, LLM agents dynamically interpret high-level, under-specified goals.
-They \textbf{perceive context, reason, plan, and execute workflows}, often integrating \textbf{external tools, knowledge bases, and other agents} to extend their capabilities~\cite{bass25engineering}.
+Recent advances in large language models (LLMs) have led to the emergence of LLM-based agents (LLM agents), which are capable of autonomously performing complex tasks (e.g., AI Scientist~\cite{lu2024ai}).
+Unlike traditional AI/LLM systems that rely on predefined inputs and structured task execution, LLM agents dynamically interpret high-level, under-specified user goals.
+They perceive context, reason, plan, and execute workflows, often integrating external tools, knowledge bases, and other agents to extend their capabilities~\cite{bass25engineering}.
+In this sense, LLMs act as foundational components within broader socio-technical systems in which capabilities and behaviors arise from interactions among models, tools, data, and human or organizational environments.

-Despite their transformative potential, LLM agents introduce significant concerns regarding performance and safety~\cite{lu2023responsible}.
-Their open-ended reasoning, planning and execution processes can produce unpredictable, inconsistent, or even unsafe behaviors, particularly when navigating ambiguous instructions or novel scenarios.
-Moreover, their autonomy—such as selecting tools, adjusting workflows, and adapting responses—raises governance challenges, as these agents may take actions misaligned with human intent or regulatory constraints.
-Thus, rigorous, continuous evaluation is essential to ensure that LLM agents operate as expected and evolve safely over time.
+Despite growing adoption, LLM agents raise concerns about performance and safety~\cite{lu2023responsible}.
+Their open-ended reasoning, planning, and execution can lead to degraded task performance (e.g., goal drift, tool misuse, or reasoning errors) and safety issues (e.g., harmful outputs, privacy breaches, or regulatory violations), particularly under ambiguity, in novel scenarios, or within evolving contexts.
+Moreover, autonomy in selecting tools, adjusting workflows, and adapting responses raises governance challenges when actions diverge from human intent or regulatory constraints.
+Rigorous, continuous evaluation is therefore essential to ensure that LLM agents operate as expected and evolve safely over time.
+In this paper, \textit{evaluation means applying certain criteria to observed outcomes to judge acceptability relative to stated objectives; it serves as an umbrella term that subsumes testing, benchmarking, validation/verification, online monitoring, and risk/impact assessment}~\cite{xia2024ai}.

-While increasing research attention has been devoted to \textbf{benchmarking and testing frameworks} for LLMs and LLM agents (e.g.,~\cite{Li2024Survey, liuagentbench}), existing approaches largely \textbf{fail to address the full scope of LLM agent evaluation}.
-Classical software engineering methods—such as \textbf{Test-Driven Development (TDD)} and \textbf{Behavior-Driven Development (BDD)}—have proven effective for deterministic systems with clear, predefined specifications.
-However, these methods are not inherently suited to LLM agents, which operate in open-ended, adaptive contexts and continuously adjust their behavior based on real-world interactions.
-The effective evaluation of LLM agents requires the following considerations: